dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 ### Test the PutTodoItem method

 This sample uses an in-memory database that must be initialized each time the app is started.
 There must be an item in the database before you make a PUT call.
-Call GET to insure there's an item in the database before making a PUT call.
+Call GET to ensure there's an item in the database before making a PUT call.

 Update the to-do item that has ID = 1 and set its name to "feed fish":